SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/puppet-opentelemetry.md

 <TabItem value="Linux">

 1. Copy the yaml file to `/etc/otelcol-sumo/conf.d/` folder in the Puppet instance that needs to be monitored.
-2. Place Env file in the following directory:
+2. Place your Env file in the following directory:
   ```sh
   /etc/otelcol-sumo/env/
   ```
 3. Restart the collector using:
   ```sh
   sudo systemctl restart otelcol-sumo
   ```